 - Use of HashSet (or another Collection which has an inconsistent order between JVM runs) for collections of planning entities or planning values (but not normal problem facts), especially in the Solution implementation.
-Replace it with LinkedHashSet. - Combining a time gradient dependent algorithms (most notably simulated annealing) together with time spend termination.
+Replace it with LinkedHashSet. - Combining a time gradient dependent algorithms (most notably Simulated Annealing) together with time spent termination.
 A sufficiently large difference in allocated CPU time will influence the time gradient values.
-Replace simulated annealing with late acceptance.
-Or instead, replace time spend termination with step count termination.
+Replace Simulated Annealing with Late Acceptance.
+Or instead, replace time spent termination with step count termination.

 The reproducible mode is slightly slower than the production mode.
-If your production environment requires reproducibility, use it in production too.
+If your production environment requires reproducibility, use this mode in production too.

-In practice, this mode uses the default random seed, and it also disables certain concurrency optimizations (such as work stealing).
+In practice, this mode uses the default, fixed random seed if no seed is specified, and it also disables certain concurrency optimizations (such as work stealing).